RAE-NWM: Navigation World Model in Dense Visual Representation Space: Related Work

 \paragraph{Visual Representation Space.} Traditional generative paradigms typically construct their representation space using compression models.
 Standard approaches, from the foundational Variational Autoencoder (VAE)~\cite{kingma2013auto,rombach2022high} to methods incorporating semantic alignments or masked reconstruction objectives~\cite{yao2025reconstruction,chen2025masked,chen2025dc,yang2025latent}, introduce a spatial compression bottleneck.
 Relying on these low-dimensional latents limits low-level geometric fidelity, even with semantic enhancements.
 To address this limitation, Representation Autoencoders (RAE)~\cite{zheng2025rae} reconstruct images directly from uncompressed visual foundation models~\cite{oquab2023_dinov2,tschannen2025siglip,he2022masked}.
 Although such representations are often considered to primarily encode high-level semantic information rather than low-level visual details~\cite{tang2025unilip,yu2024image}, RAE shows that they can nevertheless support high-fidelity spatial reconstruction when paired with a vision transformer (ViT)~\cite{dosovitskiy2020image} decoder, without relying on compression.

 \paragraph{World Models for Embodied Intelligence.} Unlike end-to-end visual navigation policies~\cite{sridhar2024nomad,shah2023gnm,shen2025effonav,shah2023vint,shah2022viking,qin2025esem}, world models~\cite{ha2018world, li2025comprehensive} explicitly simulate environmental dynamics for decision-making.
 Recent Navigation World Models~\cite{bar2025_nwm,shen2026efficient} condition future predictions on physical actions.
 However, these frameworks often rely on VAE-based latent spaces, which can degrade spatial structure.
 To mitigate this issue, some methods~\cite{zhang2025aerial,yu2024viewcrafter} explicitly project past frames into future views, but this increases computational complexity.
-Other works explore hybrid architectures that combine autoregressive generation with diffusion chunking~\cite{shang2025longscape} to extend rollout horizons, or apply discrete autoregressive Transformers to semantic tokens extracted from visual representation models~\cite{zhou2024dino,zhang2025efficient}.
-These approaches demonstrate the potential of representation-level simulation, but their reliance on discrete token prediction may limit the ability to capture the continuous evolution of visual states.
-Visual dynamics in navigation naturally follow smooth geometric transformations over time, making continuous-time distribution modeling a more suitable formulation.
-RAE-NWM addresses this gap to support structurally stable long-horizon planning.
+Other works explore hybrid architectures that combine autoregressive generation with diffusion chunking~\cite{shang2025longscape} to extend rollout horizons, or study representation-space world models based on self-supervised or representative visual features~\cite{zhou2024dino,zhang2025efficient,assran2025v}.
+DINO-WM~\cite{zhou2024dino} learns dynamics in continuous DINOv2 feature space through deterministic feature prediction, while V-JEPA 2~\cite{assran2025v} studies self-supervised video prediction and planning.
+Cloning Deterministic Worlds~\cite{xia2026cloning} further discusses limitations of pixel-reconstructing VAE representations for navigation world modeling.
+These works demonstrate the potential of representation-level simulation, but they mostly rely on deterministic prediction or settings such as manipulation and general video prediction, rather than generative first-person navigation rollouts.
+Since navigation dynamics follow smooth action-induced geometric changes, RAE-NWM models them with continuous-time generative dynamics in dense representation space for stable long-horizon planning.